-This is the macro facility language reference for SAS.
+This document is the macro facility language reference for SAS.
 It is a reference for the SAS macro language processor and defines the SAS macro language elements.
 This section introduces the SAS macro facility using simple examples and explanation.

 The macro facility is a tool for extending and customizing SAS and for reducing the amount of text you must enter to do common tasks.
 The macro facility enables you to assign a name to character strings or groups of SAS programming statements.
-From that point on, you can work with the names rather than with the text itself.
+You can work with the names you created rather than with the text itself.